-Still, it is prudent to recognize that current judicial practice indicates that the courts of Cambodia are not familiar with the concept of applying foreign law and may insist on applying Cambodian law despite the expressed choice of foreign governing law by the parties to the contract.
-We are aware of no decision from a Cambodian court that provides guidance on this issue.
+However, it is prudent to recognize that current judicial practice indicates that courts in Cambodia are generally not familiar with the concept of applying foreign law and may insist on applying Cambodian law despite the choice of foreign governing law per the agreement of the contracting parties.
+To date, we are aware of no decision from a Cambodian court that provides guidance on this issue.

-There is no provision under the Code of Civil Procedure of the Kingdom of Cambodia addressing the enforceability of a choice of foreign law provision in the courts of Cambodia.
+There is no provision under the Code of Civil Procedure of the Kingdom of Cambodia which addresses the enforceability of a contractualprovision providing for foreign governing law in the courts of Cambodia.

 Statute of Limitations

-For damages claims based on tort actions, the limitation period is three years, from the time the cause of action arose.
+For cliams for damages based on tort actions, the limitation period is three years, from the time the cause of action arose.

-For actions based on fraud, which is considered a misdemeanor, the statute of limitation is five years for bringing a criminal action under the Code of Criminal Procedure and the Penal Code).
+For cliams based on fraud, which is considered a misdemeanor, the statute of limitation is five years for bringing a criminal action under the Code of Criminal Procedure and the Penal Code).

 There are currently no execution formalities for written agreements to be enforceable.
 Private contracts signed by two contracting parties are legally sufficient, as notarization of documents is not yet a general practice.
-In place of notarization, documents are certified by Cambodian Bar lawyer as having been signed in their presence and affixed with the lawyer’s seal.
-Witnesses are generally not required, however, having witnesses and particularly a competent notary co-signing the agreement is still advisable and useful in the event of litigation.
+In place of notarization, documents are often certified by a Cambodian Bar lawyer – who signs in the presence of the parties and affixes the lawyer’s seal.
+Witnesses are generally not required, however, having witnesses and a competent notary co-signing the agreement is still advisable and useful in the event of litigation.
 There is no stamp tax requirement for private documents.